theresegatsing/Picasso/README.md

 ## Code Base History

 This code base originated as a project in a course at Duke University.
 The professors realized that the code could be designed better and refactored.
 This code base has some code leftover from the original version.

+## Extensions

+### Animator
+- Type an expression that includes t in the input field Click "Evaluate"
+- The expression will automatically animate, with t varying from 0 to 1